rgraciano/echo-sonos/README.md

 # Connect Alexa Skill to AWS Lambda
 1. In the Lambda console, copy the long "ARN" string in the upper right.
 2. Go back into the Alexa Skill console, open your skill, click "Skill Information", choose Lambda ARN and paste that ARN string in.
 3. Now you're ready to put it all together.
-Try "Alexa, use Sonos to play test"
+Try "Alexa, ask sonos to play test"

 # Optonal Features can be enabled in options.js
   defaultRoom: 'Kitchen',	      // Allows you to specify a default room to use when one is not specified in the utterance